Chicago Bicycle Accident Lawyer

 Bicycles Must Have Certain Safety Equipment

-All bicycles that are ridden on the road must be outfitted with a white front-facing headlight and a red rear-facing light.
+All bicycles that are ridden on the road must be outfitted with a white front-facing headlight and a red rear-facing light for nighttime use.

 Bicycle Accident Injury Statistics in Chicago, IL